ensdomains/ens-app-v3/README.md

 ## Architecture

 The structure of the `pages` folder is mimicked inside `components`.
-Components specific to a page can be found in the the `components` folder, in the folder corresponding to that page.
+Components specific to a page can be found in the `components` folder, in the folder corresponding to that page.

 Components that are used in multiple places will be found in the top level of the `components` folder.